hechinger/hechinger/README.md

 ### Install Dependencies

 Hechinger has a few dependencies we need to install.
-First we'll use Bower to install Upbase, jQuery, and other packages we need.
-Then're going to compile our `.scss` files with Compass.
-You will need [Composer](https://getcomposer.org/doc/00-intro.md#globally).
+These are managed by composer (PHP package manager) and bower (front end package manager).

-First we will update composer:
+#### PHP Dependencies

 ```bash
 $ vagrant ssh